3than777/Elocutionist/VERCEL_DEPLOYMENT.md

 ⚠️ **SECURITY WARNING**:
 - Never commit API keys to your repository
 - Generate a new JWT_SECRET for production (use: `openssl rand -hex 64`)
-- Your current .env file contains an exposed OpenAI API key - please regenerate it immediately
+- If you've committed any API keys, regenerate them immediately in your provider's dashboard
+- Use Vercel's environment variables for all sensitive data

 ## MongoDB Setup